Energy Use in Municipal Buildings

 - City Buildings Lighting Project Summary (2018-2021)

-In January 2024, the U.S. Department of Energy awarded an Energy Efficiency and Conservation Block Grant to the City of Saint Paul that will be used to develop a Municipal Buildings Decarbonization Plan in 2024-2025.
-This plan will identify actionable pathways for the City to achieve its carbon neutrality goal in its building operations.
+In January 2024, the U.S. Department of Energy awarded an Energy Efficiency and Conservation Block Grant to the City of Saint Paul that is being used to develop a Municipal Buildings Decarbonization Plan during 2024-2025.
+This plan will lay out an actionable pathway for the City to prioritize electrification projects and reach carbon neutrality for building operations.

 Designing More Sustainable Buildings